top of page

 So here’s the idea: as I iterate, I check if complement in map.
 If it is, great—I’ve found my pair.
 If not, I store the current num and its index in the map and move on.
 That way, every element only gets looked at once, and I end up with an O(n) solution.

 Could I sort the array and use a two‑pointer approach?
-Sure, but sorting is O(n log n), so it’s slower than the hash‑map method for a one‑pass solution.
+Sure, but sorting is O(n log n) time, so it’s slower than the hash‑map method for a one‑pass solution.

-I’m leaning strongly toward the hash map approach because it keeps things simple and efficient—just one pass, one data structure, and we’re done.
+Buuuut since I don't have a sorted array, the hash map approach is best.
+It keeps things simple and efficient—just one pass, one data structure, and we’re done.

 5. Discuss Trade‑Offs Between Your Solutions